kodlens/pdf-text-reader/README.md

-# PDF TEXT READER OCR
+# PDF TEXT READER OCR (Windows Environtment Setup Only)

 Small project that will read pdf text/including image using tesseract